PibeChorro/PibeChorro.github.io/meetup-privacy/terms-of-service.md

 ## 17. Entire Agreement

-These Terms, together with the Privacy Policy, constitute the entire agreement between you and Vincent Plikat regarding your use of MeetUp and supersede any prior agreements or understandings.
+These Terms, together with the Privacy Policy, constitute the entire agreement between you and Vincent Plikat regarding your use of DASH and supersede any prior agreements or understandings.

 ---